SalesforceCommerceCloud/b2c-crm-sync/README.md

 ```bash
 sfdx force:apex:test:run
 ```
 > The Apex unit-tests should return with a message providing instructions on how to view the test results.
-For additional SFDX commands related to executing Apex tests, please visit the [Salesforce Platform CLI Refernece: Apex Commands](https://developer.salesforce.com/docs/atlas.en-us.sfdx_cli_reference.meta/sfdx_cli_reference/cli_reference_force_apex.htm) page.
+For additional SFDX commands related to executing Apex tests, please visit the [Salesforce Platform CLI Reference: Apex Commands](https://developer.salesforce.com/docs/atlas.en-us.sfdx_cli_reference.meta/sfdx_cli_reference/cli_reference_force_apex.htm) page.

 ##### Executing Multi-Cloud Unit Tests
 The multi-cloud unit-tests are designed to exercise your B2C Commerce Sandbox and Salesforce Platform ScratchOrg via REST APIs to validate the installation is successful.